JoeTheDave/kaleido/README.md

 # Kaleido

 Random generation of radially symmetric designs.
-Uses psudo random number generation so a given seed may be used to reproduce the same design.
+Uses pseudo random number generation so a given seed may be used to reproduce the same design.

 ![alt text](https://github.com/JoeTheDave/kaleido/blob/master/example.png)